-As shown in the Test Results Table there are no MCL violations and the City of Mt.
-Pleasant's drinking water meets or exceeds all Federal and State requirements.
+As shown in the Test Results Table there are no MCL violations and the City's drinking water meets or exceeds all Federal and State requirements.
 More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline at 1-800-426-4791.

 MCLs are set at very stringent levels.
-To understand the possible health effects described for many regulated constituents, a person would have to drink two liters of water every day at the MCL level for a lifetime to have a one-in-one million chance of having the described health effect.
+To understand the possible health effects described for many regulated constituents, a person would have to drink two (2) liters of water every day, which is approximately eight - 8 ounce glasses of water, at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect.